Types of Credit Facilities

 A borrowing base facility is a secured short-term loan facility provided mainly to commodities trading firms.
 Of course, theThe loan to value ratio is the value of loan to the total value of a particular asset.
 Banks or lenders commonly use it to determine the amount of loan already given on a specific asset or the maintained margin before issuing money to safeguard from flexibility in value. loan to value ratioLoan To Value RatioThe loan to value ratio is the value of loan to the total value of a particular asset.
 Banks or lenders commonly use it to determine the amount of loan already given on a specific asset or the maintained margin before issuing money to safeguard from flexibility in value., i.e., the ratio of the amount lent to the value of the underlying collateral, is always maintained at less than one, somewhere around 75-85%, to capture the risk of a possible decline in the value of the assets.

 #3 – Trade finance

-- Credit from suppliers: A supplier is typically more comfortable with providing credit to its customers, with whom it has strong relationships.
-The negotiation of the payment terms with the supplier is extremely important to secure a profitable transaction.
-An example of the supplier payment term is “2% 10 Net 45”, which signifies that the purchase price would be offered at a 2% discount by the supplier if paid within 10 days.
-Alternatively, the company would need to pay the entire specified purchase price but would have the flexibility to extend the payment by 35 more days.
+- Credit from suppliers: A supplier is typically more comfortable providing credit to its customers, with whom it has strong relationships.
+Negotiating the payment terms with the supplier is extremely important to secure a profitable transaction.
+An example of the supplier payment term is “2% 10 Net 45”, which signifies that the supplier’s purchase price would be offered at a 2% discount if paid within ten days.
+Alternatively, the company would need to pay the specified purchase price but would have the flexibility to extend the payment by 35 more days.

 - Export credit: This form of loan is provided to the exporters by government agencies to support export growth.